fraunhoferfokus/Xtensions/README.md

 Some methods on Optional introduced in Java 9 are available as retrofitted extension methods.
-When compiling a class using the extension method targeting Java 9, the native Optional method will be used.
+When compiling a class using the extension method targeting Java 9, the native Optional method has precedence and will be used.
+No changes in the source code has to be done to switch to the native Java 9 implementation.
 The following instance methods of Optional are backported for Java 8:

 * [Optional<T> or​(Supplier<? extends Optional<? extends T>> supplier)](http://docs.oracle.com/javase/9/docs/api/java/util/Optional.html#or-java.util.function.Supplier-)